 This challenge starts right now, at the very beginning of summer.
 The next few months will go by any way, so why not make them really count?!

-Join the 60-Day Cash Budget Challenge and start spending smarter, so you can really enjoy the freedom of being the boss.
+Join the 60-day cash budget challenge and start spending smarter, so you can really enjoy the freedom of being the boss.
 Then, check-in with my progress over the next three months.